edinburgh-napier/set09121/lectures/lecture11.md

 # Newton's First Law of Motion

+- Law of inertia:
-- An object in motion stays in motion unless a force is applied to it.
+    - A body remains at rest, or in motion at a constant speed in a straight line, unless acted upon by a force.
-- Basically, if there is no force there is no change in acceleration or velocity.
+- Basically, if there is no force there is no change in velocity.

 - If $F_{net} = 0$ then there is no **change** in motion.
 - Where: